hpbuddhika/Java-servlet-jsp-and-ejb/README.md

-This is a Dyanamic Web Project for learning Servlets,jsp and ejb technologies.
+This is a Dyanamic Web Project for learning Servlet,jsp and ejb technologies.